ishaale/cs201-s20-project2/README.md

 for the third side.
 The highest order 2 bits are ignored and their values do not tell you anything about validity of the triangle.

-In a valid triangle the sum of two shortest sides has to be larger than the value of the largest side.
-This means that if s1 <= s2 <= s3, then s1 + s2 > s3.

 __Input__